oussema286/fordead_package/docs/user_guides/english/06_export_results.md

 > **_Functions used: _** [convert_dateindex_to_datenumber()](https://fordead.gitlab.io/fordead_package/reference/fordead/writing_data/#convert_dateindex_to_datenumber)

 ### If exported in several files:
 - For each period, the algorithm checks if the pixel has a first anomaly before the end of the period.
-We thus obtain the information for each pixel "Healthy", or "Declining" if **export_soil** is False, or "Healthy", "Declining", "Cut", "Sanitary cut" otherwise.
+We thus obtain the information for each pixel "Healthy", or "Dieback" if **export_soil** is False, or "Healthy", "Dieback", "Cut", "Sanitary cut" otherwise.
 - This information is vectorized using only the area of interest (within the forest mask and with enough valid dates to model the vegetation index).
 Healthy pixels are also ignored.
 > **_Functions used:_** [get_state_at_date()](https://fordead.gitlab.io/fordead_package/reference/fordead/writing_data/#get_state_at_date)
 - This vector is written for each of the periods using the period end date as the file name.